Tech-at-DU/We-Sell-Shoes/P04-Subscribe-Panel/content.md

----
-title: "Subscribe Form 1"
-slug: building-the-subscribe-form
----
+# Subscribe Form Part 1

 One of the most important aspects of modern landing pages is directing users to sign up for newsletters.